 • Freezer: Wrap slices tightly with aluminum foil, transfer them to a freezer-safe bag or container, and freeze the cornbread for up to 1-2 months.

 • Reheating: Let the cornbread thaw in the fridge overnight.
-Warm leftovers in the oven at 350F or in the microwave for a few minutes until heated through.
+Then, reheat the cornbread in the oven at 350F or in the microwave for a few minutes until heated through.

 Additional Recipes